caplena/knowledge-base/docs/07-02-Creating-Dashboards.md

 ![Bildschirmfoto 2022-02-04 um 12.17.27.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/cXr1ZWE9lVU)

-Once the shareable link is enabled, you can copy the URL of the dashboard by clicking on Copy URL.
+Once the shareable link is enabled, you can copy the URL of the dashboard by clicking on *Copy URL*.
 Here you have two options:

-- Copy shareable URL: Sharing the dashboard as it is.
+- **Copy shareable URL**: Sharing the dashboard as it is.
-- Copy shareable URL with filters: Sharing the dashboard with any filter you may have applied, so that the recipient can see the filtered data.
+- **Copy shareable URL with filters**: Sharing the dashboard with any filter you may have applied, so that the recipient can see the filtered data.
 The recipient will be able to turn off the filters and look at the entire data as well.

 ![Bildschirmfoto 2022-02-04 um 12.20.28.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/RB8xmseMvOw)